rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 reach a certain number of unique nodes.
 For example, given the sub-cluster of 2 a `PW=3` would fail because only 2 nodes can be reached.

+### Partitioned Writes and Node Down ###

+What happens when you combine the two scenarios above?
+Similar to partitioned writes you have the chance for parallel versions.
+Similar to node failure, you have the chance for both parallel versions and data loss if more than `N` nodes fail.
+However, when combined there is a chance that you can lose data when less than `N` nodes fail.
+Think of the case where a sub-cluster of **one** node forms, accepts some writes, and then fails.
+At this point the **only** physical node that knows about this new data just failed and thus it has been lost.
+I'm assuming here, like in the case of RTS, that all storage is in ephemeral memory.
+You could avoid this problem with persistent storage.
+Another approach to avoiding problems like this is to require that any write must be coordinated by multiple nodes.
+That way a write to a single node will always fail fast and can be retried by the client, potentially at a different coordinator.

+First, I'll demonstrate a partitioned write to a 2-node sub-cluster, fail one of those nodes, and then perform a read after the partition has "healed."
+Once again, I'll continue from the previous session.

+    (rts1@127.0.0.1)12> rts:get("progski", "agents").
+    ...
+    (rts1@127.0.0.1)14> rts:get_dbg_preflist("progski", "agents").
+    ...
+    (rts1@127.0.0.1)15> rts:dbg_op(sadd, 'rts2@127.0.0.1', ['rts3@127.0.0.1'], "progski", "agents", "Foo Agent").
+    ok
+    (rts1@127.0.0.1)16> rts:get_dbg_preflist("progski", "agents").
+    ...

+At this point a partitioned write has occurred, adding the user agent "Foo Agent" to the `agents` stat.
+Now kill either `rts2` or `rts3` and then perform a read on one of the remaining nodes.

+    ./dev/dev2/bin/rts attach
+    Ctrl^C Ctrl^C

+    (rts1@127.0.0.1)17> rts:get_dbg_preflist("progski", "agents").
+    (rts1@127.0.0.1)18> rts:get("progski", "agents").
+    ...
+     "Foo Agent",
+    ...

+Now a write to a sub-cluster of one.

+    Ctrl^D
+    for d in dev/dev*; do $d/bin/rts start; done ./dev/dev1/bin/rts attach
+    (rts1@127.0.0.1)19> rts:get("progski", "agents").
+    ...
+    (rts1@127.0.0.1)20> rts:get_dbg_preflist("progski", "agents").
+    ...
+    (rts1@127.0.0.1)21> rts:dbg_op(sadd, 'rts1@127.0.0.1', [], "progski", "agents", "Bar Agent").
+    ok
+    (rts1@127.0.0.1)22> rts:get_dbg_preflist("progski", "agents").
+    ...
+    Ctrl^C Ctrl^C

+    ./dev/dev2/bin/rts attach
+    rts:get_dbg_preflist("progski", "agents").
+    ...
+    (rts2@127.0.0.1)2> rts:get("progski", "agents").
+    ...
+    (rts2@127.0.0.1)3> rts:get("progski", "agents").
+    ...

+Notice that "Bar Agent" has been lost.